Skip to Content

 SnapPads

-SnapPads are permanently attached to the feet of your jacks.
-They’re American-made from recycled tires (which we appreciate) and, once installed, they remain on your jacks, only requiring that the jacks be deployed when you arrive at your destination.
+The best way we can explain SnapPads is to say that they’re like shoes for your RV jacks.
+SnapPads are permanently attached to the feet of your RV’s jacks or stabilizers.
+They’re American-made from recycled tires (which we appreciate), and (once installed) they remain on your jacks/stabilizers, only requiring that the jacks be deployed when you arrive at your destination.

 SnapPads are available for motorhomes, travel trailers, 5th wheels, and truck campers.
 SnapPads don’t work on all RV jacks, though.
 You can consult the SnapPads “cheat sheet” to see if this product will work for your rig.

-We have friends who use SnapPads and love them (they gush about SnapPads the way we gush about Utility Blocks).
+We’ve had lots of friends who use SnapPads and love them (they gush about SnapPads the way we gush about Utility Blocks).
 The only real downside we can see to SnapPads, however, is the fact that once attached, they really can’t be removed.
 They can be pried off, but not only would this void their two-year warranty, but it could also damage your jacks.

 So, if you’re going to opt to install SnapPads as your RV jack pads, research them carefully and make sure they’re what you want before installing them.
 Once they’re on – they’re on.